 We all know that environmental sustainability is important these days; from going green and paperless to the reusable straw movement, we’re constantly bombarded by commercials, billboards, green stamps on products; everywhere we look the world is ultra focused on earth friendly initiatives.
 This standard of quality and intentionality in our product sourcing is the new baseline.

-For the down and feather industry there are certified fill material standards like IDFL and RDS that help measure environmental consciousness, including supply chain traceability and animal welfare standards for down bedding.
+For the down and feather industry there are certified fill material standards like IDFL that help measure environmental consciousness, including supply chain traceability and animal welfare standards for down bedding.
 Let’s dive in and start with the basics – what each fill material is, then expand on the environmental consciousness of each.
 We’ll wrap up this post with some recommendations for you moving forward.

 What are Down and Feather?